groundmax/groundmax/README.md

 ### 🌱 BIO

-I'm a Machine Learning Engineer / Data Scientist with close to 4+ years of experience.
+I'm a Machine Learning Engineer / Data Scientist with 4+ years of experience.
 I had an opportunity to work in finance domain as well as e-commerce.

 Contact me via telegram: [@lukin_maxim](https://t.me/lukin_maxim)